 #40 Quarantine Your Fish

 Not quarantining your fish is asking for trouble.
 It's like playing Russian roulette.
 Anyone who has been in this hobby long enough and has not quarantined fish has likely losses lots of money from preventable diseases that could have been avoided from quartantining.
-All it takes is one fish that you add in your tank with ich or marine velvet to oute our your entire tank.
+All it takes is one fish that you add in your tank with ich or marine velvet to infect your entire tank.
 After the tank has been wiped out, you then you have to wait several weeks for the disease to pass (or worse with marine velvet - several months).
 There are four tried and methods for quarantining fish that I have detailed out in my How To Quarantine Fish Series:

 - Hypersaliny Method